 IFC set up and maintains the Nominee Directors Database where information about qualified potential nominees and fund committee appointees is stored.
 The database gives investment staff access to search for qualified candidates for nomination and appointment.
 Only the candidates from this database may be nominated and appointed.

 This database is accessible to potential candidates by invitation only and allows these individuals to complete an application form which collects their professional experience and it also permits potential candidates to upload a copy of their CV.
-Once his or her profile has been approved, potential candidates may log in to the website at any time to update their information.
-In addition, this website allows the nominee directors to submit the required quarterly and annual reports on their work as nominee directors.

 The chart below outlines the process for registering in the database.